bao-anh-vu/R-VGAL/README.md

 # R-VGAL

-This folder contains R code for the 4 examples in the R-VGAL manuscript: the linear mixed model with simulated data, the logistic mixed model with simulated data, and the logistic mixed model applied on the Six city and POLYPHARMACY datasets.
+This folder contains R code for the 4 examples in the R-VGAL manuscript:
+1. the linear mixed model with simulated data,
+2. the logistic mixed model with simulated data,
+3. the logistic mixed model applied to the Six city dataset, and
+4. the logistic mixed model applied to the POLYPHARMACY dataset.

 ## Folder structure
 Each example is stored in one folder, which contains separate sub-folders: